 For more information, or to schedule a digital mammogram, call 603.527.2899.

 A screening mammogram is an x-ray of the breast used to detect breast changes in women who have not signs or symptoms of breast cancer.
 It usually involves two images of each breast.
 With a mammogram, it is possible to detect microcalcifications (tiny deposits of calcium in the breast, which sometimes are a clue to the presence of breast cancer) or a tumor that cannot be felt.

 Screening mammograms are recommended every year for women over the age of 40.

 In the event that you or your doctor finds a lump in your breast, your doctor may refer you to the Women's Imaging Center for a diagnostic mammogram.
-Again, please keep in mind that the vast majority of breast lumps turn out to be benign (non-cancerous).

 There are a number of procedures that can be done to evaluate a breast lump.
 Those procedures include:

 A diagnostic mammogram is an x-ray of the breast that is used to diagnose unusual breast changes, such as a lump, pain, thickening, nipple discharge, or a change in breast size or shape.
 It is used to evaluate changes detected on a screening mammogram.
 A diagnostic study may require more views of the breast from several angles, or magnification of a specific area in the breast.

 A breast ultrasound is a procedure that provides providers with additional information about breast tissue-it is not used in place of a mammogram, but may help in identifying the cause of a lump.
 It is very effective at identifying cysts, or fluid-filled breast lumps.
 It is a painless procedure, and is done by passing a special transducer over the surface of your skin.
 The transducer emits and detects echoes of sounds waves, creating a picture of the inside of your breast on a screen.